 A majority of people travel by plane; yet, how many consider the electrical and electronic technologies hidden behind each aircraft’s metal and plastic facade?
 Hundreds of miles of wiring power everything from a reading light to the sophisticated flight control avionics in the cockpit.
 Even slight miscalculations by CAD software designing wiring harnesses can result in a severe backlash, costing companies millions or billions of dollars and, worse yet, their reputation.

 This very circumstance took place in early 2007, when wiring designs for the Airbus A380 were passed between two different versions of CAD software.
-The result of this disconnected electrical design process: Workers attempted to pull 300 miles of wire and some 40,000 connectors by hand.
+The result of this disconnected electrical design process : A major miscalculation in wire length throughout key hareness assemblies.
+Workers attempted to take apart and pull 300 miles of wire and some 40,000 connectors by hand.
 Airbus engineers quickly realized this approach was impossible to do manually; yet, estimates for a redo approached $6 billion in costs, including lost profit.

 It all could have been avoided with the advent of an electrical systems design tool suite encompassing electrical system design, electrical analysis, system integration/wiring design and harness engineering.
 How many companies will learn this the hard way?